Teacher, gardener, author, and painter, Nicolette is always following her heart and expanding her awareness.

 By shearing the clump after flowering you can keep it looking neat.
-Zones 2 - 9
+It can grow in zones 2-9.

 All parts of the plant are poisonous, especially the red berries.
-Zones 1 - 9
+Convallaria thrives in zones 1-9.

 Helianthemum (rock rose) are versatile evergreen creepers, forming a mat of green or silvery leaves.
 The flowers are like small roses, and bloom for much of the summer.

 It's an excellent choice for a sunny spot, for edgings, rock gardens or containers.
-Moderately drought tolerant, it thrives in zones 4 - 9 as long as it has good drainage, especially in winter.
-Zones 4 - 9
+Moderately drought tolerant, it thrives in zones 4-9 as long as it has good drainage, especially in winter.

 Sedum (stonecrop) are fleshy and hardy succulents, suited to sunny rock gardens or for covering steep slopes.

 There are a great number of varieties of sedum, from low mat-forming types to taller cultivars that are more upright in habit.
 Many of the low-growing or dwarf types have vigorous growth, and can smother out other rock garden plants.

 Why not use them as a lawn substitute, where traffic is low?
 The varieties are too many to mention, so research and choose carefully if choosing sedums as a ground cover.